Generation

 --output

-: Allows you to specify the name of the generated test file.--output-dir
+: Specify the name of the generated test file.--output-dir

-: Allows you to specify the directory to store the generated test file.
+: Specify the directory to store the generated test file in.

 export SKYRAMP_TEST_TOKEN=$your_auth_token